justam92/GalleryOfCompanyLogos/README.md

 # GalleryOfCompanyLogos

-The project aimed to improve Bootstrap and JavaScript knowledge by creating a paged gallery of companies.
+The project was aimed to improve Bootstrap and JavaScript knowledge by creating a paged gallery of companies.
+A pagination was made in Vanilla JavaScript.

 # Used technologies